F1-Buddy/f1buddy-python/README.md

 ## Changelog
 Rakib -
+- fixed fl not working for 2020 or blank round
 - added 2024 team logos for h2h
 - added error checking for fl round (thanks anurag)
 - fixed all commands breaking due to wrong index (trying to get results from next (future) event instead of past event)